deepanshushukla/ds_validator/README.md

  * you can use your custom  other validations  too

- Use these in html form like
+ Use this in html form like

  <form id="myform">
    <!--// <input name="username" type="text" validate="req min:3 max:10 " >-->